jraad360/Slogo/README.md

 * Assumes user will not attempt to overwrite a previously-written command.
 ## Known Bugs
 * Commands will run in backwards order if they are not nested.
-* After creating a user instruction, user must restart the program if they want to use it. ** Very close to figuring out **
+* After creating a user instruction, user must restart the program if they want to use it.
-## Extra Features
-* ADD MORE
-## Impressions
-your impressions of the assignment to help improve it in the future